We're all about people

 Founder and CEO

-Bryan has an indelible passion for grassroots philanthropy and constructive disruption.
-A "recovering lawyer," he is constantly dreaming of novel ways to help clients reinvent corporate giving programs to provide better social and business returns, and simultaneously tackle the biggest struggles facing the charitable landscape.
+Bryan is a self-described "recovering lawyer" who is constantly dreaming of novel ways to help global enterprises reinvent corporate giving programs to provide better social and business returns, and simultaneously tackle the biggest struggles on the charitable landscape.

 Vivian is a business-minded people leader who has defined innovative people programs and shaped compelling company cultures in the stock image, creative agency and new venture fields.
 Her work has shepherded companies from their early stages through to growth and maturity.